Skip to content

 1. Download a document, sign it, scan it and upload it

-2. Tick a check box accepting terms and conditions.
+2. Tick a check box to accept your copyright transfer terms

 Using the copyright step for CPD credits: